GandhiCloudLab/envizi-reporting-frameworks/readme.md

 ## 4. ESG Frameworks in Envizi

-Sustainability  Reporting manager in Envizi helps the Sustainability  manager to create disclosure reports using various ESG frameworks and submit to the various stakeholders.
+Sustainability  Reporting manager Tool in Envizi helps the Sustainability manager to create disclosure reports using various ESG frameworks and submit to the various stakeholders.

-Here is the Sustainability  Reporting manager contains various disclosures prepared and available for the submission.
+Here is the Sustainability Reporting manager tool contains various disclosures prepared and available for the submission.

 User can click on `FRAMEWORK LIBRARY` to see the various frameworks available in Envizi.
 <img src="images/img-srm-01-main-1.png">
-Screen-1

 Here is the various default framework available in Envizi.
 <img src="images/img-srm-02-frameworks1.png">
-Screen-2

 Here is the list of custom frameworks created in Envizi.
 <img src="images/img-srm-02-frameworks2.png">
-                Screen-3

-Here is a Disclosure in detail.
+Here is the disclosure in detail.

 It shows the list of questionnaire associated with the disclosure.

 They all belongs to the TFCD framework.

 Click on the highlighted question to see the in detail.
 <img src="images/img-srm-04-disclosure1.png">
 <img src="images/img-srm-04-disclosure2.png">
 <img src="images/img-srm-04-disclosure3.png">